jtouzy/swiftui-theme/README.md

 Custom fonts can be used with `swift-theme`.
 In parallel, we encourage the use of Dynamic Type for better Accessibility.
 From scratch, it can be complex to use custom fonts with dynamic type in SwiftUI. `swiftui-theme` embed some tools to help you define Dynamic Type using your custom fonts.

-The implementation of all those tools is widely inspired by [this UseYourLoad article](https://useyourloaf.com/blog/scaling-custom-swiftui-fonts-with-dynamic-type/
+The implementation of all those tools is widely inspired by [this UseYourLoaf article](https://useyourloaf.com/blog/scaling-custom-swiftui-fonts-with-dynamic-type/
 ).

 ### Don't need to register custom fonts in Info.plist

-`SwiftUITheme` will automatically load your custom fonts if you give to your `Theme` custom font keys.
+`SwiftUITheme` will automatically load your custom fonts if you give custom font keys to your `Theme`.

 ```swift
 extension Theme.FontKey {